baronefr/streaming-cosmic-rays/README.md

 - **Kafka**: manage the data IO & deliver the statistics
 - **Bokeh**: process the statistics & create a dashboard

-In order to manage all the involved entities, we provide a simple bash interface to **manage the cluster routines: COSMO**.
+In order to manage all the involved entities, we provide a simple **bash interface** to manage the **cluster routines**: **COSMO**.

 The dataset comes from muon detectors that have been built and installed in Legnaro INFN Laboratories.

-A **video demo** is available [here](https://youtu.be/V1j8BzlxaQQ), although it is NOT indicative of the final performance of our delivery.
-Sometimes the data buffer starts before the actual Spark processing & data accumulates, so Spark has to work more in order to catch up with the buffer.
-The stream stabilizes usually within 2 minutes.
+A **video demo** is available [here](https://youtu.be/V1j8BzlxaQQ), although this is NOT indicative of the final performance of our final code.
+Sometimes the data buffer starts before Spark and data accumulates.
+Eventually Spark catches up with the buffer, usually within 2 minutes.
 The final **dashboard** looks like this:
 ![dashscreen](share/dashscreen.png)

 <br>